BobbyDrawz/FunkinMIDIMapper/README.md

 Fan contributions are welcome!
 Please submit pull requests or issues as needed.

 ## Tips
-- This tool generates FNF charts designed for legacy builds [more specifically the Week 6 update].
-This means if you want to convert this into a chart format for any other engine [psych engine JSONs, FNFC files, etc.], then you certainly can!
+- This tool generates FNF charts designed for legacy builds [more specifically the Week 6 update] with psych engine features so PE can run it.
+If you want it to work with the base game, then skip all the psych-specific settings.
 - Notes are sustained if they are 2 steps or longer [a step is 1/16 of a bar], but if your note is shorter, you can lower the velocity to below 50% if you want to sustain them anyway.
 - This was all based off of the SNIFF source code, meaning this program is written in C#.
-- CAM events can only be caught up by the program if they are placed at the very start of a bar.
+- CAM/SP events can only be caught up by the program if they are placed at the very start of a bar.
 - This was originally developed for FNF Melody Mania [my remix mod] but I thought of releasing it to the public, so here we are.

 ## License